jezzsantos/automate/docs/LeanUXCanvas.md

 Risky Assumptions:

 - **Riskiest: Pre-defined coding patterns in a codebase are valuable to all those working on a codebase.**
-- Coding patterns are just as applicable and important to both tech product development (new, rapidly evolving, experiemental domains), and to Enterprise project development (predefined, business automation, existing business domains, components of a enterprise architecture).
+- Coding patterns are just as applicable and important to both tech product development (new, rapidly evolving, experimental domains), and to Enterprise project development (predefined, business automation, existing business domains, components of a enterprise architecture).
 - It is a Tech Lead/Lead Dev/Architect/Tech Consultant etc that sets the coding patterns for a codebase.
 That duty is not left to team members who only contribute to the codebase.
 - Coding patterns are set at the start/early of a new software product/project, and they evolve as the team progresses on the project/product.
 The speed at which they evolve can vary.
 - A Tech Lead/Lead Dev/Architect/Tech Consultant has (available to them, or can create) coding patterns to share with a team on a codebase.